-Merlins are small falcons that are fairly uncommon to Eastern Colorado, so I was excited to find one and have posted four photos of him.
-This is a male, slightly larger than an American Kestrel, with stunning patterns on the underwing and a beautiful blue upperside.
+Merlins are small falcons and stunning birds; this is a male, with stunning patterns on the underwing and a beautiful blue upperside.

 This first photo is Bernie, the Great Horned Owl that perched in front of me and turned out to be a first-year owl.
 This is an October photo of his or her first year.
 The photo on the right are Bernie's parents (taken the following spring), Veronica (bottom) and Vladimir (top).